abhishek-070911/The-ADV/README.md

 Key Insights--

-  * Car at low speeds showed the highest braking failure rates.
+  * Motorcycles at medium speeds showed the highest braking failure rates

   * Very high-speed car collisions reflected expected physical limitations.

   * Risk was driven more by failure rate than scenario volume.